nadzhou/MotvizPy/readme.md

-# MotvizPy - PROTEIN MOTIF DISCOVERY AND VISUALIZATION TOOL
+# MotvizPy - a protein motif discovery & visualization tool
-## Introduction
 This tool is a Python rendition of the Java-based tool Motviz1[1] published in 2011.
 MotvizPy uses Shannon Entropy at its core to calculate conservation from a MSA file generated from PSI-BLAST searches of the reference protein database.
 The Shannon Entropy part of